The huckleberry is a flavorful wild berry. Find full berry fruitiness with mountain freshness in this tea.

 The huckleberries are a favorite food of bears and are thus adventurous to pick.
 There is a certain amount of wilderness factor associated with the huckleberry which make them quite scrumptious and a true delicacy.

-Ingredients: Black Tea, blackberry leaves, cornflower petals, natural flavors
+Black tea, blackberry leaves, cornflower petals, natural flavors,